 Conservation areas are protected by law due to their special or historic architectural character and appearance.
-It is our role to ensure that character and appearance of conservation areas is preserved and enhanced though the planning process.
+It's our role to ensure that character and appearance of conservation areas are preserved and enhanced through the planning process.

 There are 48 conservation areas located across the borough.